VickiFu/reading/articles/abdielcapital.md

 Also they prefer the business with recurring revenue and are managed by people with a large share of their net worth in the stock.
 They are pretty focus on 20/80 rule with their the top ten largest stock and hold it permanently.

-They invested the leaders rather than
+They invested the leaders' responsiblity rather than something else.

+I really hope to have some time to investigate their logic to do stock picking in a more detail way.